-As with all questions regarding accuracy of pay, please see your supervisor first.
-Your supervisor will confirm that you were entitled to pay for that particular pay period.
-Your supervisor or you should then contact the Payroll Office for further assistance and investigation.
+As with all questions regarding accuracy of pay, please contact your supervisor or Human Resources Coordinator first.
+Your supervisor will confirm if you were entitled to receive a pay for that particular pay period.
+If a correction is needed, they will submit a payroll adjustment on your behalf.

 Why is Direct Deposit good for consumers?

 Direct Deposit is secure, convenient and fast.
 A Direct Deposit payment has never been lost, it saves consumers from waiting in lines at the bank, and gives many people access to their money earlier than a traditional check.

 If I sign up for Direct Deposit, how can I be sure that no one will have access to my account?

 Brown University does not have access to your account.
 The funds are electronically transferred to your bank account(s).
 However, Brown University does have a limited ability to reverse direct deposit payments made in error but does not do this without first notifying the employee.